Napoleonic Wars Online

 • Major powers: France, Great Britain, Prussia, Austria, Russia, Spain

-• Minor powers: Portugal, Holland, Naples, Sweden, Denmark
+• Minor powers: Portugal, Holland, Naples, Sweden, Denmark, Poland

 • Fragmented nations: Germany, Italy